bryanhelmig/golang-socketio/README.md

 golang socket.io
 ================

+> Dumb fork of main library to add deep logging and argument flattening.

 golang implementation of [socket.io](http://socket.io) library, client and server

 You can check working chat server, based on this library, at http://funstream.tv